7 Best generators for your RV air conditioner (Full reviews)

 More recently, inverter generators have become more popular.
 Let’s have a quick look at the differences.

-Inverter generators are usually smaller, lighter, and much quieter than conventional generators.
+Inverter generators are usually smaller, lighter, and quieter than conventional ones.
 An inverter generator is quite simply a generator with a built-in inverter.

-Both types of generators come in lots of configurations with different power outputs and fuel sources.
+Both generator types come in many configurations with different power outputs and fuel sources.

 The main difference between them is efficiency.
-Conventional generators work at a constant speed.
-This makes them reliable but unfortunately non-adjustable.
+Conventional generators work at a constant speed, making them reliable but, unfortunately, non-adjustable.
 This means that they make more noise and consume more fuel.

 Power Output

-One of your main considerations should be the amount of power your generator needs to produce.
+One of your primary considerations should be the power your generator needs to produce.

-For example, to power a 15,000-BTU air conditioner, you must be sure that your generator can produce enough power.
+For example, to power a 15,000-BTU air conditioner, you must ensure your generator can produce enough power.

 Devices like microwave ovens and AC units demand a lot of power.
 If you want to run them regularly, check that the generator has a sufficient wattage output.